Jane Thornton

-Jane S. Thornton is a Canadian Clinician Scientist, Olympic rower and international advocate for physical activity.
-She is the Canada Research Chair in Injury Prevention and Physical Activity for Health at the University of Western Ontario.
-She was born in Fredericton, New Brunswick.
+Jane S. Thornton (born 9 July 1978) is a Canadian sport medicine physician, associate professor, World Champion and Olympic rower, and international advocate for physical activity.
+She serves as the director of the Health, Medicine and Science Department for the International Olympic Committee.
+Thornton is also president of the Canadian Academy of Sport and Exercise Medicine and holds the Canada Research Chair in Injury Prevention and Physical Activity for Health at the University of Western Ontario.
+She was born in Fredericton, New Brunswick, Canada.